 Winning the match 2–0, Sönmez advanced to the next stage of the qualifying tournament.

-In the second round of qualifying, Zeynep Sönmez faced Julia Riera and continued her campaign without dropping a set.
-After a balanced start, Sönmez gradually increased her scoring advantage.
+In the second round of qualifying, Zeynep Sönmez faced Julia Riera and continued her path without dropping a set.
+After a balanced start, Sönmez increased her advantage in subsequent games.

 Winning the match 2–0, Sönmez advanced to the qualifying final.